Dewr4n/engg680_2024_fall/Lab_Assignment3/README.md

 Kwadwo Asare-Menako 30256351

-This assignment is about understanding the fundamental principles of LSE, and programming practical Non-linear LSE problem using Python.
-This assignment help us to be familiar with common techniques in python.
+This assignment is about understanding and implementing gradient descent, and also understand and apply logistic regression for binary classification using Python.
+This assignment helps us to be familiar with common techniques in python.
 Same as lab assignment 1, group members should use git to collaborate.